stardew-access/stardew-access.github.io/mod-details.md

 # Mod Details <!-- omit in toc -->

-This page contains details about the new feature, keybinds, commands and the mods config.
+This page contains details about the new feature, keybinds and commands.

 *Note that the keybinds can be remapped from the config file, you follow [this](#TODO-add-this) guide.*